Aspire Academy Trust

 Screentime boundaries

-Parent Guide to age-inappropriate content
+Parent Guide to age ratings

 Online Safety Guide 0-5 years